-Trams are just such a cost-effective and sustainable solution to the problem, so it should come as no surprise that around 20 new tram systems around the world are due to open in 2017 alone with many further systems being extended or enhanced.
+Trams are a cost-effective and sustainable solution to the problem, so it should come as no surprise that around 20 new tram systems around the world are due to open in 2019 alone with many further systems being extended or enhanced.

-The local area around the Dartford Crossing is particularly affected by some of the highest levels of pollution in the UK resulting in local health and quality of life being compromised.
+The area around the congested Dartford Crossing is particularly affected by some of the highest levels of pollution in the UK, resulting in local health and quality of life being compromised.

 Removes traffic from the (A282) Dartford Crossing and local roads.

 Contributes to improving air quality as a result of transfer from road to tram.